bergbrains/terraform-aws-transfer-server/README.md

 # terraform-aws-transfer-server

-Terraform module to create a aws transfer server (SFTP)
+Terraform module to create a aws transfer server (SFTP).

+This project is a fork of [Felipe Frizzo's module](https://github.com:felipefrizzo/terraform-aws-transfer-server).

 ## Usage